Morocco Details

 -

 Here’s a suggested packing list.
 We’ll go over details in our pre-trip meeting if you have further questions.
 Keep it light — you’ll re-wear clothes, and layers are key in Morocco.
-Days are warm, but nights (especially in the desert and mountains) can be chilly.
+Days are cool-warm in February, but nights (especially in the desert and mountains) can be chilly and even cold, so bring at least one jacket or wool sweater.
 Check the weather before packing.

 4–6 casual outfits + 1–2 nicer outfits (you’ll repeat outfits)